Judagadu

 The film stars Sobhan Babu and Jayasudha in the lead roles.
 The film became popular for the martial arts performance by Sobhan Babu.
-The film produced by Chatterjee under Samatha Films had his son, Kranthikumar playing the role of Sobhan Babu's younger brother.
+The film produced by Chatterjee under Samatha Films had his son, Kranthikumar playing Sobhan Babu's younger brother.
 Chakravarthy scored the film's soundtrack.
 The song Mallela Velaa Allari became an instant hit upon release and is popular even today.